elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.pr.i} Alas.
 Alas.
-Spider Europe stirs its legs and the phalanges of ships ...
+Spiderlike Europe stirs its legs and the phalanges of ships ...
 Alas.
 Alas.

 - {:.sp} The Chorus.